Welcome to the Loco Shed

 preparation duties

-fired up using diesel soaked kindle wood until a fire is established, when coal
+Locomotives are fired up using diesel soaked kindle wood until a fire is

-is then added.
-Smokebox draught is applied via the
+established, when coal is then added.
+Smokebox draught is applied via the use

 sufficient at about 60 psi steam.
 (The